Health Lope

 2. Multistage carcinogenesis:

 Carcinogenesis is the process in which cellular alteration leads to cancer.
 Tumors are developed by carcinogenesis.
-In multistage carcinogenesis, there are sequential epigenetic or genetic changes to a cell’s DNA, and each step gives rise to more advanced tumors.
+In multistage carcinogenesis, sequential epigenetic or genetic changes to a cell’s DNA exist, and each step gives rise to more advanced tumors.
 Multistage carcinogenesis is further broken into three main classes

 • Initiation: It’s the initial stage where genetic mutation starts in a cell